 Being smart is cool, and this is the perfect book to read at the start of the school year to build up your students’ confidence.
 After reading, one of the teachers on our team loves to pull out this Proud Peacock printable worksheet and ask students to share all the special things that they are proud of!

-There are nine different stories in one book to empower kids that their choices will shape their days.
+Who doesn’t love ‘choose your own adventure’ style narratives?
+This interactive book comes with nine different stories featuring one character to empower kids that their choices will shape their days.

-This book written by a psychotherapist explores how feelings are like clouds and we all have the power to change our feelings.
+This book was written by a psychotherapist, and it explains that feelings are like clouds and we all have the power to change our feelings.

 This is a book that shows young readers how every mistake is an opportunity to make something beautiful.
 It’s a gorgeous book to read to talk about how it’s OK to make mistakes — that’s how we learn.